L’Occitane Group’s VC Fund Invests in Lolo Paris Lingerie Brand

 The amount raised was not revealed, but Obratori generally invests between 50,000 euros and 200,000 euros.

-The new capital will help Lolo Paris, which creates tailor-made, eco-responsible lingerie, accelerate its growth.
+The new capital will help accelerate the growth of Lolo Paris, which creates tailor-made, eco-responsible lingerie.

 Lolo Paris was launched in 2019 in Lyon, France, by Mélissa Perraudeau and Océane Brière, former engineering students.
 They identified pain points for women linked to lingerie’s standardized sizing dating back to 1928.
 For 78 percent of women, such sizes cause discomfort, and 42 percent have trouble finding their size in traditional lingerie brands, Obrati said in a statement.